Exped Spica II UL Tent Review

 The Exped Spica II UL is a double-wall, 2 person tunnel style tent, designed for three-season use.
 Weighing just under 3 lbs, it has a pointed vestibule with a center zipper which makes it awkward to use in poor weather.
 A better vestibule design would use two zippers instead, like the vestibules on the Hilleberg Nallo 2 or the Warmlite 2R tents.
 While well ventilated, if you can pitch it into the wind, the Spica II UL also lacks an all mesh inner tent for use in hot and humid conditions.

 The Exped Cetus II UL is virtually identical to the Exped Spica II UL, except for the addition of an extended vestibule with a side door.
-That’s the tent I’d recommend over the Spica II UL, although it also lacks an all mesh inner tent for warm weather use.Editor's note: Help support this site by making your next gear purchase through one of the links above.
+That’s the tent I’d recommend over the Spica II UL, although it also lacks an all mesh inner tent for warm weather use.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Disclosure: The author received a tent from Exped for this review.